 A specialist company will be able to collect your pharmaceutical waste and transport it to a licensed waste disposal site, where it will be disposed of legally and safely.

-If you are unsure of how to dispose of your pharmaceutical waste, it is always best to speak to a specialist company to ensure that your waste is disposed of correctly.
+If you are unsure of how to approach pharmaceutical waste management, it is always best to speak to a specialist company to ensure that your waste is disposed of correctly.

 Proper disposal of pharmaceutical waste is essential to protect public health and the environment.
 There are several ways to dispose of pharmaceutical waste, and the most appropriate method will depend on the type and quantity of waste.